jihoonog/CMPUT-503/project-website/content/blog/final-project.md

 # Implementation strategies

+Here we briefly describe our implementation for the final project.
 ## Detection

 To make the Duckiebot see, we utilized multiple different techniques for detecting different kinds of objects.